Blog

 Saturday, March 01, 2025 in Blog

-Tagging of data to be synchronized It is imperative that RsyncUI tags tasks with data to be synchronized correctly.
-If the tagging fails, there may be source data that is not synchronized.
-RsyncUI supports the latest version of rsync and the older …
+Overview It is imperative that RsyncUI correctly tags tasks with data to be synchronized.
+If the tagging fails, some source data may not be synchronized.
+RsyncUI supports both the latest version of rsync and the older default version included in …

 Read more